core-infra-svcs/terraform-provider-meraki/docs/resources/networks_appliance_vlans.md

 Optional:

-- `interfaces` (List of String) Interfaces associated with the prefix
+- `interfaces` (Set of String) Interfaces associated with the prefix
 - `type` (String) Type of the origin